tanducmai/myportfolio/content/posts/database-sql-set-operators.md

 1. [INTERSECT and INNER JOIN](#intersect-and-inner-join)
 1. [EXCEPT Operator](#except-operator)

-### Sample Database
+### Example Database

 The below two relations will be used as examples for this post.

-![Sample Database -
+![Example Database -
-Employee](/images/database-sql-set-operators/sample-employee.png)
+Employee](/images/database-sql-set-operators/example-employee.png)

-![Sample Database -
+![Example Database -
-Department](/images/database-sql-set-operators/sample-department.png)
+Department](/images/database-sql-set-operators/example-department.png)

 ### SET Operators